Show by Rock!!: Fes A Live

 Gameplay for Fes A Live was similar to that to the original series that preceded it, but presented it in a landscape format similar to The Idolmaster and BanG Dream!.
 Unlike the previous game, the game only had a limited amount of bands presented but each are assigned to their musical alignment: Melody, Harmony and Rhythm instead of the traditional elemental attributes of the previous game.
 Gameplay for the live section mode had the same elements from the original and inherits newer twists such as swipeable notes, the ability to adjust scrolling speed and a more traditional 5-note layout.

-A new feature of the game was the town of GURF, which serves as a main hub for the player.
+A new feature of the game was the town of GURF, which served as a main hub for the player.
 Players had to customize with specific buildings in order to gain sound dollars, the game's free currency.
-These can also be earned by obtaining items after each play session specific to each band, which can be sold to the shop ans also can level up each band.
-As the player levels up, newer slots in the town were added in order to add more buildings.
-Also, players can also upgrade buildings by buying them through the in-game store using sound dollars as well.
-The game also has a boss battle mode, which can be accessed through by finding a corrupted myummon in town and defeating it can earn players with more currency.
-The game's bromide system also returns, allowing players to obtain bromide cards through gacha using Melodisian Stones and each card can be evolved if certain levels are reached, each having various rarity.
-In addition to a story mode, the game also has a 69 Memorial Mode, which allows players to read the storyline of the original anime series for new players of the game.
+These could also be earned by obtaining items after each play session specific to each band, which could be sold to the shop and also could level up each band.
+As the player leveled up, newer slots in the town were added in order to add more buildings.
+Also, players could also upgrade buildings by buying them through the in-game store using sound dollars as well.
+The game also had a boss battle mode, which could be accessed through by finding a corrupted myummon in town and defeating it could earn players with more currency.
+The game's bromide system also returned, allowing players to obtain bromide cards through gacha using Melodisian Stones and each card could be evolved if certain levels are reached, each having various rarity.
+In addition to a story mode, the game also had a 69 Memorial Mode, which allowed players to read the storyline of the original anime series for new players of the game.